The Nightmare After Christmas: How to Reduce Customer Returns

 Multiple consumer brands and retailers have begun experimenting with Augmented Reality (AR) as it pertains to customer support and service.
 The technology has come a long way, and it’s not hard to see why it might be a viable option for strained retailers struggling with a rush of returns.

-AR – the ability to overlay and share physical objects, spaces and images on mobile devices – enables customers to interact three-dimensionally with physical objects or their surroundings, creating a connected and immersive visual experience.
+AR is the ability to overlay and share physical objects, spaces and images on mobile devices.
+It enables customers to interact three-dimensionally with physical objects or their own surroundings, creating a connected and immersive visual experience.

 You finally get your hands on that new drone you’ve been wanting.
 The only problem is the box has five different cables, two remote controls, and a charging pad included.
 Not wanting to come down from your present-unwrapping high, you might get impatient and decide to call customer support.
 Worse, you may get frustrated and decide it’s not worth the hassle, opting to return your new gift.

 Manufacturers and retailers are testing AR solutions right now to solve the following challenges:

 And, if you are lucky enough to find a new set of wheels in your Christmas stocking, the good news is that car manufacturers, such as Hyundai and BMW, enable their customers to get acquainted with their new vehicles with augmented manuals, including how-to information for repairs, maintenance and features.

 The most advanced AR user manuals feature computer vision AI technology, which can help auto-identify the problem and guide a customer to self-resolution.
 For example, when computer vision interprets an error message on a new printer and detects a flashing LED light, the customer will automatically receive the relevant troubleshooting instructions.

-Billing and documentation
+Billing and documentation made easier with AR

 Expecting to receive a subscription for Christmas?
-As great as that Spotify Premium or PlayStation store subscription is, they bring repetitive inquiries related to contracts or billing questions for tech companies.
+As great as that Spotify Premium or PlayStation store subscription is, they bring repetitive inquiries related to contracts or billing for tech companies.
 Companies can reduce their operational burden by using AR to provide customers with line-by-line explanations about their service contract or monthly bill, or by providing augmented instructions explaining how to make changes to their plan, add users or change contact details.

 By the time next Christmas comes around, expect the next generation of AR technologies to be more popular.
 Head-mounted devices – also known as smart glasses – are ideal in situations where a customer needs two hands to complete an installation, such as for complex assemblies or for safety purposes.
 For example, a screen based device is useless to a customer attempting to install a smart light fixture while perched on a ladder.